Open All the Time

 His poems give us a special feeling and the peace in his tomb is really outstanding.

 Is a mystic poet and philosopher.
-In 13 Century AD, he traveled to different countries.
+In the 13 Century AD, he traveled to different countries.

 Then, he gathers his experiences in verse and Rhyme prose in two books by the name of Boustan and Golestan.
 These two books give you Lots of inspiration and information.